Skip to Content

 It’s a great location if you want to see some of the best places to visit in Queensland, as Port Douglas is close to both the Great Barrier Reef and the Daintree Rainforest.

-If you want to places in and around Port Douglas, then a trip to Four Mile Beach is a must!
+If you want to places in and around Port Douglas, then a day trip out to Four Mile Beach is a must!
 As the name suggests, it’s a long beach, which has some great views!

-If you need any more reasons to visit Port Douglas, it was named the third-best town to visit in Australia by an Australian Traveller.
+If you need any more reasons to visit Port Douglas, it was named the third-best town to visit in Australia by Australian Traveller.

 As good a reason as any to check Port Douglas out!